jbacus/deepdesign/Deeper Dives.md

-- [[Deep Design in the Age of Generative AI]]Deep Design defines a practice that might be applied in many domains.
+- [[Deep Design in the Age of Generative AI]]: Deep Design defines a practice that might be applied in many domains.
 Consider future branches here.